geoffrey-young/RecommendationEngine/README.md

    * The event name, description, venue name and address (for visual human "relevancy scoring")
    * The reason for the recommendation, such as "Based on events in a similar location" or "Based on events with *wine* in their name"

-3. An exported PNG [draw.io](https://www.draw.io) diagram representing your ecosystem, including Phase 3.
+3. A diagram (exported as a `png`) representing your ecosystem, including Phase 3.

 4. A (merged and closed) pull request from your feature branch (`phase_4`) to your master that covers all your code, utilities, notes, and so on.